Malcolm

 Malcolm’s reply – "This murderous shaft that’s shot / Hath not yet lighted, and our safest way / Is to avoid the aim" – extends the argument.
 The conspiracy that produced Duncan’s death is, on the available evidence, ongoing, and the heirs are its next probable targets.

-The decision to split their flight – Malcolm to England, Donalbain to Ireland – is the play's clearest piece of evidence of their strategic thinking.
-Separation across two kingdoms means that an assassination plot against one brother cannot simultaneously be directed against the other.
-The two destinations chosen (the English court of Edward the Confessor and the Irish court) are both kingdoms with diplomatic standing capable of hosting royal exiles.
+The decision to split their flight – Malcolm to England, Donalbain to Ireland – is the play’s clearest piece of evidence of their strategic thinking.
+Separation across two kingdoms means that an assassination plot against one brother cannot simultaneously be directed against the other, and both destinations are courts with diplomatic standing capable of hosting royal exiles.

 How does Malcolm’s testing of Macduff show his fitness to be king?

 The mechanism is one of inverted self-presentation.
-Malcolm fabricates a portrait of himself as a tyrant whose vices exceed Macbeth's.
-He claims first to be voluptuous beyond limit.
-Second to be "avaricious" without bound.
-Third to lack entirely the "king-becoming graces" – "justice, verity, temperance, stableness, / Bounty, perseverance, mercy, lowliness, / Devotion, patience, courage, fortitude."
+Malcolm fabricates a portrait of himself as a tyrant whose vices exceed Macbeth’s.
+He claims first to be voluptuous beyond limit, second to be avaricious without bound, and third to lack entirely the "king-becoming graces."
+Macduff’s response to each claim is itself a piece of evidence.
+He attempts to accommodate the first two vices – lust and avarice – as tolerable in a king who would free Scotland from Macbeth.
+To the third, the comprehensive lack of virtue, he breaks:

 No, not to live.